levoai/docs/docs/install-traffic-capture-sensors/ebpf-sensor/sensor-apt-package.md

 # Satellite Settings:
 # --------------------------------------------------------------------------------------------
 # host:port for the collector service receiving the sensor's API traces.
+# mention the scheme http/https if you decide not to use gRPC for sensor satellite communication
 satellite-url: <set to desired host:port value>
 # --------------------------------------------------------------------------------------------
 ...